 “This project is exciting on so many fronts.
 For one thing, it’s bringing very high-paying jobs to our state, and for another, it’s highlighting that downtown Salt Lake City has a tech vibe to match any locale in our entire Silicon Slopes,” said Theresa Foxley, president and CEO of the Economic Development Corporation of Utah.”

-Quick Base may earn up to 20 percent of the new state taxes they will pay over the five-year life of the agreement in the form of a post-performance Economic Development Finance (EDIF) tax credit rebate.
+Quick Base may earn up to 20 percent of the new state taxes they will pay over the five-year life of the agreement in the form of a post-performance Economic Development Finance (EDIF) tax credit.
 As part of the contract with Quick Base, the GOED Board of Directors has approved an EDTIF post-performance tax credit not to exceed $1,257,983 representing 20 percent of the estimated $6,289,915 of new state revenue, which may be earned over five years.
-Each year Quick Base meets the criteria in its contract with the state, the company will earn a portion of the total tax credit rebate.
+Each year Quick Base meets the criteria in its contract with the state, the company will earn a portion of the total tax credit.

-The Utah Legislature has authorized economic development incentives in the form of post-performance tax rebates.
+The Utah Legislature has authorized economic development incentives in the form of post-performance tax credits.
 Eligible companies work with the Utah Governor’s Office of Economic Development to outline specific performance criteria.
 Once GOED confirms those criteria have been met.